DrOJG/exon_var_calling/README.md

   ```
 * A runscript is provided which can be used for job submission on SGE computer clusters.
 Note that the workflow currently only runs on a single cluster node.

+### **Limitations**

+* Currently, the workflow does not carry out any PCR de-duplication.
+This is not possible for amplicon sequencing without UMIs.
+UMI support may be added in the future if these start to be used in the sequencing strategy.

+* The current workflow does not download or index reference genome automatically, hoping to add support for this in the future.

+* Currently, workflow only trims Illumina TruSeq adapters.
+Will add customisable seq adapters in the future.